AAIC - Frequently Asked Questions

 Some entering freshmen are advised by faculty in their academic departments while others are advised by the professional academic counselors in our Academic Advisement and Information Center (AAIC).
 For a complete directory of assigned academic advisors listed by major, visit the AAIC webpage.

-Transfer students admitted to the Science, Technology, and Society (STS) degree program (with 85 or less credits), the Criminal Justice - Law Enforcement associate degree program, the Professional Communications degree program, and the Business Management degree program (with 29 or less credits) are advised by the counselors in the Academic Advisement and Information Center (AAIC).
+Transfer students admitted to the Science, Technology, and Society (STS) degree program (with 74 or less credits), the Criminal Justice - Law Enforcement associate degree program, the Professional Communications degree program (with 60 or less credits), and the Business Management degree program (with 29 or less credits) are advised by the counselors in the Academic Advisement and Information Center (AAIC).
 Transfer students admitted to all other programs are advised by faculty or professional advisors in their degree program.
 See the AAIC webpage for a directory of where you should turn for advisement.

 You are permitted to select and register for courses after you have paid your enrollment deposit and have submitted the required proof of immunization.
 All new first year students advised by the AAIC will be sent an email from the AAIC in May.
 That email from the AAIC contains an on-line survey with course options and information for your degree program.
 Please complete and submit that on-line survey quickly.
 The AAIC counselors will use that information to create your course schedule for fall.
 You (and your parents) will then be invited to attend an AAIC Academic Information Session in early summer where you will meet the AAIC counselors and you can review your schedule and make any changes that might be required.
 You will also learn how to use Farmingdale's on-line systems for course selection, academic information, etc.